Arguee/TypeRacer-Bot/.github/Readme.md

 ## Support

-For support, contact me on on Discord (!Argue#6693).
+For support, contact me on Discord `arguexd`.

 ## Work
-Finding work for my Portolio, contact me on Discord.
+Finding work for my Portfolio, contact me on Discord.